Image by Екатерина Александровна from Pixabay

 Conclusion

 These are the health conditions that every woman should understand as they get older, as you may being to experience symptoms yourself.
-Fortunately, many of these illnesses are treatable or completely curable, which is why it is important to recognise the symptoms early.
+Fortunately, many of these illnesses are treatable or completely curable, which is why it is important to recognize the symptoms early.